 - A faculty representative from the Office of Academic Program Assessment.*

-- Additional ex-officio membership may be recommended by the subcommittee, the Faculty Policies Committee, the Executive Committee, or the President or designee.
+Additional Ex-Officio membership may be recommended by the committee, the Executive Committee, or the President or designee.

 - The term of appointment for Chairs of Program Review Teams will be from the beginning of the review cycle through the end of the academic year during which the Faculty Senate approves recommendation of the Academic Program Review report.